Takakiriy/typrm/README.md

     $ typrm Comma Separated Value
     .../text.txt:1: #keyword: CSV, comma separated value

+You can specify multiple keywords to be written by CSV format (comma separated values) after the `#keyword:` tag in the text file.

+    #keyword: CSV, comma separated value, "a,b"

 If you want to suppress the warning of the CSV part that has syntax problem, write `#disable-tag-tool:`.